The Three Spires, the Wild Empress and the Bavarians

 ‘Oh, so you speak German!’

 ‘Why of course?
-We haven’t find anyone in the whole city!’
+We haven’t found anyone in the whole city!’

 ‘That’s the point!’
 I’m smiling like the Cheshire Cat, I guess.
 ‘I miss speaking German so much here.
-I’m so glad I met you here!’
+I’m so glad I met you!’

 They tell me that they are heading to Derby, and they have already visited the new cathedral today.
 They ask about me.
 No, I never lived in Germany, I’m not even Austrian, although I stayed there for quite long, but actually I was born in Hungary…